 Here, we run through some of your options, considerations and potential scenarios to help you decide on the right course of action for you.

 Since the introduction of pension freedoms in 2015, you have more options than ever when it comes to how you use your pension pot.
 But with that comes a greater risk of getting things wrong, making getting the right advice particularly important.

 Under current rules, you can draw up to 25% of your defined contribution pension as a tax-free cash lump sum once you reach the age of 55.
-Bear in mind, however, that you don’t have to take this all at once, and drawing a big lump sum from your pension early on could have a major impact on your future retirement income.
+Bear in mind, however, that you don’t have to take this all at once, and drawing a big lump sum from your pension early on could have a major impact on your future retirement income as well as potentially impacting any means-tested benefits you receive.
 Find out more in our article Should I take my tax-free pension cash at age 55?

 There are plenty of different factors to consider when taking tax-free cash from your pension, so you may want to seek professional financial advice to help you with your decision.

 Drawing an income from your pension - while remaining invested

 You can usually draw a flexible income stream from your pension from the age of 55, known as ‘drawdown’.
 This can be a flexible way to boost your income during, for example, years when you have other sources of income from part-time work.
 However, withdrawals greater than your tax-free 25% cash need to be carefully managed as they will be taxed as income.